auth0/docs/articles/policies/rate-limits.md

 There's a limit of 10 SMS messages/hour per user for multi-factor authentication.
 For more information, see [Configure SMS Notifications for MFA](/mfa/guides/configure-sms).

-## Limits on Native Social Logins
+## Limits on native social logins

 Limits are only applied to requests related to the Native Social Login flows, which are identified based on the body of the requests with the following initial criteria:

 * `grant_type`: `urn:ietf:params:oauth:grant-type:token-exchange`
 * `subject_token_type`: `http://auth0.com/oauth/token-type/apple-authz-code`

-### Limits for Production Tenants for Enterprise Users
+### Limits for production tenants for enterprise users

 <table class="table">
   <thead>